SR-MEiTY/Speaker_Recognition2/README.md

     3. librosa
     4. pydub
     5. ffmpeg
     6. numpy
+5. Install dependencies from requirements.txt and any other dependencies shown while running the backend.py
-5. Open the web app folder from the command prompt/terminal, activate the a environment, if not activated and run the server using 'python backend.py'
+6. Open the web app folder from the command prompt/terminal, activate the a environment, if not activated and run the server using 'python backend.py'